parth2706/Big-Data-Projects/README.md

 # Big-Data-Projects
-This folder includes projects done under course CSE 6331 which contains Big Data Technologies like Map-Reduce and Scala on Spark.
+This folder includes projects done under course CSE 6331 which contains Big Data Technologies like Map-Reduce and Scala on Apache Spark.